yuloh/blog/content/posts/passport-guide-server-side-web-app-clients.md

 The query parameters are defined by the OAuth 2.0 specification.
 The OAuth client needs to use these exact parameters or the request will be rejected.
 You don't need to remember this but it's helpful to understand what they mean:

 - client_id: This is the unique ID for the client making the request.
 With Passport this is the client model's primary key.
 You can get this from the 'OAuth Clients' Vue component we setup in the previous chapter.
 - redirect_uri: This is the redirect URI you registered for the client earlier.
-It's the URI the user's browser will be redirected to after they approve or deny the authorization reuest.
+It's the URI the user's browser will be redirected to after they approve or deny the authorization request.
 The redirect_uri is optional if the client only registered a single redirect URI but most clients will include it anyway.
 - response_type: All you really need to know about this is it should always be included and set to `code`.
 The OAuth 2.0 specification used to support an alternative flow called the Implicit grant and you would make an Implicit grant request by setting `response_type` to `token`.
 The Implicit grant is insecure and no longer recommended so you shouldn't ever need to change this parameter.
 - scope: This parameter is used to let the authorization server know what permissions you are requesting.
-We will learn more about this in a later section.
+We will learn more about this in a later post.
 - state: The state parameter is used to protect against cross site request forgery (CSRF) attacks.
 The client generates a cryptographically secure random string before making the request.
 When the user's browser is redirected back to the client the state token returned from the authorization server is compared to the state token we generated earlier.
 If they don't match we know the redirect didn't come from the same authorization server we originally redirected to.

-You could write all of this code yourself but it's tedious you need to be really careful to avoid security vulnerabilites.
+You could write all of this code yourself but it's tedious, and you need to be really careful to avoid security vulnerabilites.
 Luckily Laravel created an official package for authenticating with OAuth providers called [Socialite](https://laravel.com/docs/6.x/socialite).
 Socialite doesn't ship with an official driver for Passport servers it's available as a third party package.
 To pull in Socialite and the Passport driver install the `matt-allan/passport-socialite` package with Composer.

 ```
 composer require matt-allan/passport-socialite